Secret State Conference: Members

 The composition represented a compromise between the ruling House of Habsburg-Lorraine and its ministers: Archduke Louis was brother of late Emperor Francis I, Archduke Karl was the brother of Ferdinand I, Metternich was responsible for foreign affairs and Kolowrat was responsible for domestic policy and finances.
 Metternich became the symbol of reaction and conservatism, but Kolowrat was considered liberal.

 Dissolution

 The Secret State Conference's activities were overshadowed by the hostilities between Chancellor Metternich and his rival Kolowrat that finally led to the outbreak of the Revolution of 1848.
-Metternich was forced to resign and fled to England, and Kolowrat was appointed first Minister-President of Austria on March 20 but the office for only a month.
+Metternich was forced to resign and fled to England, and Kolowrat was appointed first Minister-President of Austria on March 20 but held the office for only a month.